stxss/CS50X/README.md

 async def <your_command>(client, message):
     await message.reply("your message")
 ```
 triggers a message back from the bot when you type a /command and send to the bot.
 These were used to just invoke the user to send files and help with guiding the user

+## **File Handling**

+Upon sending a voice or an audiofile, the same type of decorator as before catches it and because I applied filters to the decorator, such as ```(filters.audio | filters.voice)``` it executes the lines for downloading the file and setting the mimetype variable that is necessary for the transcription API.

+For ease of use and to avoid complications, because telegram's voice files usually have the ```.ogg``` extension and audiofiles have an ```.mp3``` extension